-What is Eggs Royale?
+What are Eggs Royale?

 When we were in London a couple years ago, we had breakfast at a pub around the corner from our hotel every morning.
 In addition to the customary “full English breakfast,” Eggs Royale was on the menu.
 That’s when the angels began to sing.
 I loved it!

-To make eggs royale (sometimes referred to as eggs benedict royale), crispy English muffins are topped with poached eggs, a generous portion of smoked salmon and Hollandaise sauce.
+To make eggs Royale (sometimes referred to as eggs benedict royale), crispy English muffins are topped with poached eggs, a generous portion of smoked salmon and Hollandaise sauce.